mdonertas/ukbb_ageonset/LOG.md

 For the sex specific GWAS runs, we prepared remove files for males and females as well.

+### Change the organisation of files

+GWAS related files under 08-pilot/ folder are now under 08-gwas/ folder as these are independent from the diseases to be analysed - and general.
+08-pilot is now 09-pilot to respect the order of scripts.

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116